jrkosinski/SCSecAudit/list.md

 ## Overflow/Underflow
 **Overflow/Underflow** Prior to Solidity version 0.8.0, arithmetic operations on intrinsic numeric types would wrap on underflow/overflow.
-If not expected by the developer, this could cause unexpected data values which could in turn lead to an exploitable situation.
+If not anticipated by the developer, this could cause unexpected data values which could in turn lead to an exploitable situation.

 Take the following code, for example:
 ```